astropy/photutils/docs/user_guide/aperture.rst

   Pixels belonging to neighboring sources (labeled, but not the target source) are excluded.
 * ``'source_only'``:
-  Only pixels belonging to the target source are included; both neighboring sources and background pixels are excluded.
+  Only pixels belonging to the target source are included.
+Both neighboring sources and background pixels are excluded.
 * ``'correct'``:
   Pixels belonging to neighboring sources are replaced by the values of